 - Blueberry cheesecake

 I sure have a sweet tooth and decided, well, let Karla have a cupcake (and help my blood sugar level come back to normal), so I opted for this

 Raspberry cream and chocolate!
 Yum-O. It was rich, decadent, melt in your mouth!
-Alles Gute Ja (Marian and I joked and we turned the expression into Alex says it’s good yes 🙂
+Alles Gute Ja (I joked and turned the expression into Alex says it’s good yes 🙂

 That was just the sugar fix I needed and it was great since we had the shop to ourselves.
 The décor is very unique and very cool.
 You would think you’re in a coffee shop or restaurant from the 50’s!

 Now we could have stayed longer and drink bottomless cups of fresh brewed Kaffee but we had to get going and see as much of Regensburg as we possibly could before returning to the Long ship.

 After looking at the map, we decided to simply walk around and go with the flow.
 The city is very compact, so there is no chance of getting lost, well, you could 🙂